BYU-AUVSI/imaging/autonomous/util/generate_dataset/README.md

 `synthetic_letter_generator.py` Generates completely synthetic letter images using various fonts, font sizes, rotations and blurs.

-`video_data_generator.py` Generates shape images from videos of targets, see it in action [here](https://youtu.be/fyoo3Zcpb-k).
+`shape_video_data_generator.py` Generates shape images from videos of targets, see it in action [here](https://youtu.be/fyoo3Zcpb-k).
 This is the currently used script as it allows quick data generation of real-world shapes in various orientations and angles.

+`letter_video_data_generator.py` Similar to the shape video data generator, but customized for letters.
+This script is currently used to augment the dataset provided by the synthetic_letter_generator.

 ## Structure